-To promote a healthy digestive system, digestive enhancers that contain yeast, and prebiotics can be used to promote the good bacteria that are involved in keeping harmful bacteria at bay.
-Dengie Digestive Health Plus supplement combines:
+To promote a healthy digestive system, digestive enhancers that contain yeast and prebiotics can be used to promote the good bacteria that are involved in keeping harmful bacteria at bay.
+A typical digestive health supplement could combine:

 - Live Yeast for efficient fibre digestion, which can reduce the amount of indigestible material sitting in the gut.